Carex careyana Torr. ex Dewey

-In Minnesota, C. careyana prefers moist, lower portions of rich forested, north-facing slopes and moist, forested bottomlands along small streams (mesic maple-basswood and wet-mesic hardwood forests).
+In Minnesota, C. careyana prefers the moist lower portions of rich forested north-facing slopes and moist forested bottomlands along small streams (mesic maple-basswood and wet-mesic hardwood forests).
 Some populations are found in the vicinity of springs.
-Populations are associated with common tree species such as Acer saccharum (sugar maple), Tilia americana (basswood), and Fraxinus nigra (black ash), and often with a number of rare herbaceous plants.
+Populations are associated with common tree species such as Acer saccharum (sugar maple), Tilia americana (basswood), and Fraxinus nigra (black ash) and often with a number of rare herbaceous plants.
 Known populations of C. careyana range from a few scattered individuals to 100 or more.

 Biology / Life History

 Carex careyana is a perennial graminoid.
 It is wind-pollinated and spreads only by seed, though the precise dispersal mechanism is unknown.
 It sends up its fertile culms early in the spring.
 These culms continue to elongate throughout May and early June and eventually fall over onto the forest floor and disappear by mid-summer.
 This may be a dispersal mechanism for the perigynia.
-By late spring, when the culms are elongating, the plant sends up a flush of basal leaves, which grow through the summer and then overwinter, at least partially intact.
-This life cycle is similar to the other wide-leaved, red-based sedge, C. plantaginea, but different from the common C. albursina, a wide-leaved, brown-based plant that sends up its fertile culms, with the basal leaves, in mid- to late spring.
+By late spring, when the culms are elongating, the plant sends up a flush of basal leaves, which grow through the summer and then overwinter at least partially intact.
+This life cycle is similar to the other wide-leaved and red-based sedge, C. plantaginea, but different from the common C. albursina, a wide-leaved and brown-based plant that sends up its fertile culms with the basal leaves in mid- to late spring.

 Conservation / Management

-Carex careyana’s preferred habitat, on cool, shaded slopes and narrow valley bottomlands is very fragile and extremely vulnerable to a variety of incompatible land use practices.
-Potential land uses that could be in conflict with the conservation of this species include: livestock grazing, off-road vehicle activities, and road and trail construction and any activities that open the forest canopy.
-In addition activities that directly damage to plants and to the soil, canopy openings can increase the amount of solar energy reaching the forest floor.
+Carex careyana’s preferred habitat on cool, shaded slopes and narrow valley bottomlands is very fragile and extremely vulnerable to a variety of incompatible land use practices.
+Potential land uses that could be in conflict with the conservation of this species include livestock grazing, off-road vehicle activities, road and trail construction, and any activities that open the forest canopy.
+In addition to the potential for direct damage to plants and to the soil, canopy openings can increase the amount of solar energy reaching the forest floor.
 The subsequent drying and warming of the soil can alter the habitat enough to shift the competitive balance among plant species within the forest community.
 Such habitat changes could be very detrimental to the survival of C. careyana.